cedadev/nlds/docs/source/system-status.rst

 3.  the right most column will display the tag of any or all consumers that failed to be ran

-One consumer tag links to an individual consumer for a microservice for example if you run ```nlds_q``` on 3 different terminals then you will have 3 consumers for the NLDS Worker microservice each of these consumers will have their own tag that can be used to determine which (if any) have stopped working.
+There's one tag for each consumer running on a given microservice.
+This tag can be used to determine which (if any) have stopped working.

 The table should look something like this (with examples of different status):